bahrus/trans-render/README.md

 - If the rhs expression evaluates to the boolean "false", then remove the matching elements from the DOM Tree.
 - If the rhs expression evaluates to a symbol, create a reference to the matching target element with that symbol as a key, in the ctx.host (custom element instance) or ctx.cache property.
 - If the rhs expression evaluates to a function, then
-  -  that function is invoked, where an object with the following properties is passed in:
+  -  that function is invoked, where the context object is passed in
-     - target
-     - ctx
-     - idx
-     - level
-     - item
   - The evaluated function replaces the rhs expression.
 - If the rhs expression evaluates to an array, then
   -  Arrays are treated as "tuples" for common requirements.